The difference a small business loan can make

-A tamale maker turns a $500 loan into a thriving business
+How one tamale maker turned $500 into a thriving business

-Sara’s Tamales in Portland, Oregon, is a small operation built on a big dream —a dream that seemed far-fetched not long before owner Sara Rodriguez launched her business.
+Sara’s Tamales in Portland, Oregon, is a small business built on a big dream — one that seemed far-fetched before owner Sara Rodriguez launched her first tamale cart.

-“They didn’t want to lend us any money,” Rodriguez said about two banks she and her husband initially approached to start a tamale business, something they attempted when job opportunities were scarce and putting food on the table for their family became increasingly difficult.
+“They didn’t want to lend us any money,” Rodriguez said about two financial institutions she and her husband initially approached to start a tamale business.
+At the time, job opportunities were scarce and putting food on the table for their family became increasingly difficult.

-Point West Credit Union in Portland came through and offered Rodriguez a $500 loan, which allowed her to buy a business license, food and supplies to start a modest tamale cart.
-Her first customers trickled in by chance and then through word of mouth.
-Soon her tamales were in high demand, but she needed more capital to expand.
+Through the program, Portland’s Point West Credit Union, a participating financial institution, offered Rodriguez a $500 loan, which allowed her to buy a business license, food and the supplies she needed to start a modest tamale cart.
+While her first customers trickled in by chance, word quickly spread.
+Sara’s Tamales was in high demand, and Rodriguez soon needed more capital to grow her business.

-Through the incubator, Sara received another loan from Point West.
-She bought a car so she could expand her client base and make deliveries to grocery stores.
+Through the incubator, Rodriguez received a second loan from Point West.
+With that, she bought a car so she could make deliveries to grocery stores.
 She also invested in marketing her business and improving its packaging and design.

-On a recent spring day, Sara sat at the dinner table with her family.
+When we met with Sara, she sat at the dinner table with her family.
 Her four children gathered around her.
-She reflected on how proud she is to see her business grow and provide her family with a stable financial situation.
-Her thriving business has helped them buy their first home, and they are planning to open their first restaurant.
+She reflected on how proud she is to see her business grow and provide her family with a stable financial life — and what a difference having access to capital has made in making it so.
+Sara’s Tamales has helped the Rodriguezes buy their first home and put them on the path to opening their first restaurant.